help-me-mom/ng-mocks/README.md

 );
 ```

-In contrast to that, we might want to keep all root providers for mocked declarations.
+In contrast to that, we might want to keep all root providers for mock declarations.
 For that, we need to keep `NG_MOCKS_ROOT_PROVIDERS` token.

 ```typescript